Watch! Adem Fehmi On Games For Separation Anxiety

 Separation Anxiety is when a dog is afraid of being separated from you - the owner, a family member, or even another dog in the household.
+This shows that it's time for emotional support dog training from Adem Fehmi.

 Some of the signs that indicate that your dog may be experiencing Separation Anxiety may include: urinating, defecating while you are around, pacing, pawing, barking, digging, chewing - just to name a few.